-Your car’s check engine light is your cars way of telling you it is sick and needs to see a professional mechanic.
-You can, like many people do, stop by a local auto parts store and they can plug in their scan tool and retrieve the trouble codes.
+Your car's check engine light is your car's way of telling you it is sick and needs to see a professional mechanic.
+As many people do, you can stop by a local auto parts store, and they can plug in their scan tool and retrieve the trouble codes.

-However, the difference in the scan tool that part stores use and the OBD-ll scanners that professional, licensed repair shops use is huge.
+However, the difference between the scan tool that part stores use and the OBD-ll scanners that professional, licensed repair shops use is enormous.

-The scanners that professional shops like Gearheads Garage in Bloomington, IL use can cost way over $10,000 and can perform a multitude of testing and diagnostic trouble shooting.
+The scanners that professional shops like Gearheads Garage in Bloomington, IL, use can cost way over $10,000 and perform many testing and diagnostic troubleshooting.

 So, let's dive in and bring you up to speed on that warning light.

 The check engine light — a malfunction indicator lamp — is in constant communication with your car's computer.
 When something is wrong with your vehicle, the computer records a trouble code and sends a signal to the light to notify you that there is a problem and needs to be fixed.